Updated August 5th, 2021 by Ben Reynolds

 Here’s how Enron’s 4.7x debt-to-equity ratio compares to the current ratios for the 6 oil & gas supermajors:

 Clearly, Enron’s leverage ratio of 4x+ is well in excess of today’s oil & gas supermajors, even given the tough operating environment that oil companies have faced over the last several years.

 Here’s Warren Buffett’s opinion on leverage:

-The takeaway from this observation is this: avoid businesses that have volatile business models and excessive levels of debt.
+The takeaway from this observation is to avoid businesses that have volatile business models and excessive levels of debt.